datastax/dsbulk/manual/settings.md

 Default: **false**.

-#### --schema.allowNullCollections<br />--dsbulk.schema.allowNullCollections _&lt;boolean&gt;_

-Whether or not null collection values (lists, sets or maps) should be converted to a null value.
-By default the driver will convert these values to an empty collection.

-This setting is only used on unload

-Default: **false**.

 #### -e,<br />--schema.edge<br />--dsbulk.schema.edge _&lt;string&gt;_

 Edge label used for loading or unloading graph data.
 This option can only be used for modern graphs created with the Native engine (DSE 6.8+).
 The edge label must correspond to an existing table created with the `WITH EDGE LABEL` option; also, when `edge` is specified, then `from` and `to` must be specified as well.
 Edge labels should not be quoted and are case-sensitive. `MyEdge` will match a label named `MyEdge` but not `myedge`.
 Either `table`, `vertex` or `edge` is required if `query` is not specified.